Hello, I’m Victoria.

 Transformation arises naturally as your nervous system gains capacity to receive it.

-Our work centers your body’s wisdom and honors your pace.
+Our work centers your body’s wisdom.
 We build capacity gently and intentionally, creating the conditions for real, embodied change.

 Between my sessions, I pause to re-center—lighting palo santo, offering gratitude for the session that just ended, and preparing to meet the next soul with presence and care.
 I suggest practices and things to do between your therapy sessions too, to support your well being and gentle movement towards your goals.